groonga/chef-cookbooks/groonga/README.md

-groonga Cookbook
+Groonga Cookbook
 ================

-This cookbook installs and configures groonga.
+This cookbook installs and configures Groonga.
 Groonga is an open-source fulltext search engine and column store.

 Requirements